cboyce183/Zendomo/README.md

 - ./stopFabric.sh
 - ./teardownFabric.sh

-#### Omitting how to make the blockchain, because I only have 8gb of ram.
 #### Firing up the blockchain

 Assuming there isnt something odd going on with GOPATH variables in ROOT (actually there is a lot that could go wrong) we should be able to start the blockchain now...